wdk-docs/node-config-docs/Using-Config-Utilities.md

 Returns a new deep copy of the current config object, or any part of the config if provided.

-If config is null, the current config object is dumped in its entirety.
+If config is not provided (`undefined`), the current config object is dumped in its entirety.

 <table>
 <tr><th>param</th><th>type</th><th>description</th></tr>